 There was a whole generation of early digital wireless developers, some of whom I interviewed, who were teenage boys when Hedy Lamarr was at the height of stardom, and they had all had crushes on her.
 Hedy had used her married name at the time, Markey, on the patent, which was one reason no one had realized she was the inventor.
 When the developers traced back the patents and figured out that “Markey” was actually Hedy Lamarr they set to work organizing an award for her—maybe just so they could meet her!
 She was extraordinarily beautiful.
 The people I talked to said that when she walked into a room, she would literally stop conversations.
 Later in life she became a kind of Auntie Mame figure.
 And she appreciated finally being recognized for her invention of frequency hopping, in 1997, by the Electronic Frontier Foundation, when she was eighty-two.
 I spoke with her children about what childhood home might be an appropriate venue.
 They both said they moved around so much, the one place they called home is the Beverly Hills Hotel.
 A plaque might go up there.
 It would certainly be appropriate.

-BOMBSHELL: THE HEDY LAMARR STORY will make its world premiere on April 23 at the Tribeca Film Festival, followed by a Sloan-supported panel on Lamarr’s inventions with scientists along with writer and director Alexandra Dean, and producer Susan Sarandon.
+BOMBSHELL: THE HEDY LAMARR STORY makes its world premiere on April 23 at the Tribeca Film Festival, followed by a Sloan-supported panel on Lamarr’s inventions with scientists along with writer and director Alexandra Dean, and producer Susan Sarandon.

 Rhodes is a Pulitzer Prize-winning author of over 25 books.
 Hedy’s Folly is available where books are sold.
 Three of his books have received support from the Alfred P. Sloan Foundation: Hedy’s Folly: The Life and Breakthrough Inventions of Hedy Lamarr, the Most Beautiful Woman in the World; The Making of the Atomic Bomb; and Hell and Good Company: The Spanish Civil War and the World It Made.